-Faculty Coordinator, ISM Option
+Faculty Coordinator, ISBA Option

 International Business and Economics focuses the disciplines of management, international trade, finance, marketing, and economics on the challenges of global commerce.
 International managers explore such questions as, "What causes international financial crisis and how can we shelter our corporations from risk?" or "How will trade laws impact our ability to compete overseas?" and "How can we use technology to manage human resources over great distances and among different cultures?"
-This option encourages students to experience other cultures first-hand through internships or study abroad.
+This option encourages you to experience other cultures first-hand through internships or study abroad.
 The Budapest Study Abroad program, a semester of study at Hungary's leading business school, Budapest University of Economics Sciences, is especially encouraged.

 Dr. Bruce Elmslie

 Faculty Coordinator, International Business and Economics (IBE) Option